molnett/cert-manager-webhook-gandi/README.md

 **Note**: If some tool (IDE or build process) fails resolving a dependency, it may be the cause that a indirect dependency uses `bzr` for versioning.
 In such a case it may help to put the `bzr` binary into `$PATH` or `$GOPATH/bin`.

+## Release process
+- Code changes result in a new image version and Git tag
+- Helm chart changes result in a new chart version
+- All other changes are pushed to master

 ## Conformance test
 Please note that the test is not a typical unit or integration test.
 Instead it invokes the web hook in a Kubernetes-like environment which asks the web hook to really call the DNS provider (.i.e.
 Gandi).
 It attempts to create an `TXT` entry like `cert-manager-dns01-tests.example.com`, verifies the presence of the entry via Google DNS.
 Finally it removes the entry by calling the cleanup method of web hook.